danielthegray/vaultfile/README.md

 You must be in possession of a private key corresponding to **one** of the public keys registered in the file, to be able to read the secret value.

 If `--key-name` is provided, the private key will be assumed to be at `$HOME/.vaultfile/PROVIDED_KEY_NAME.key`.
 If `--key-file` is provided, the value will be assumed to be a relative (or absolute) path to the private key file.
 If neither is provided, then the key will be assumed to be at `$HOME/.vaultfile/$USER.key`.
-In all cases, `$HOME` will fallback to `%USERPROFILE%` and `$USER` to `%USERNAME%` on Windows enironments (Cygwin environments, which have these variables defined, will work normally).
+In all cases, `$HOME` will fallback to `%USERPROFILE%` and `$USER` to `%USERNAME%` on Windows environments (Cygwin environments, which have these variables defined, will work normally).

 If you do not wish an end-of-line character to be printed after the secret value, add the flag `--no-eol` to the command invocation.